Fractured Magic: Chapter Fourteen

 “That has nothing to do with our mission,” Roman pointed out.

-Roman stiffened beside Maebhe.
-When he looked at her, his dark eyes were serious.
-“I may be afraid, but you don’t have to be.
+“I am afraid of them,” Roman admitted, his voice soft, “But you don’t have to be.
 As long as you stay behind me, I’ll keep you safe.”

-Maebhe’s eyes widened.
-It felt strange to do so, but she believed him.
-Back in Orean, they had stories, too.
+Maebhe believed him.
+She thought maybe she shouldn’t, but she did.
+Back in Orean, they had their own stories.
 They had their own heroes.
 Roman fit so naturally among them that it was natural, too, for Maebhe to put her faith in him.
-It was like following a familiar script, coloring within bold lines — of course it was easy.
+It was like following a familiar script, coloring within bold lines—of course it was easy.

-“I’ll tell you this about the Enforcers: you need to stop repeating the name.
-They’re Unity’s best kept secret, and they’ll go to great lengths to keep it secret.
+“I’ll tell you this about the Enforcers: they’re Unity’s best kept secret, and they’ll go to great lengths to keep it secret.
 They’d kill you for even knowing they exist.”

 “Seems like they’d kill me just for being orinian, too.”